eomii/rules_ll/docs/guides/sanitizers.md

 # Appears to run fine.
 ```

-To make sure that our code behaves correctly, we decide to add AddressSanitizer
+To make sure that the code works as intended, add AddressSanitizer
 instrumentation to the target:

 ```python title="BUILD.bazel" hl_lines="4"